bitloops/bitloops-language/examples/README.md

 Utilising integration events is the way for a module to communicate to other parts of the system (modules) that something has happened.

-Since those integration events could beak the operation of some other modules if their contract change (the data inside the integration event), it is **necessary to also include a version**.
+Since those integration events could break the operation of some other modules if their contract change (the data inside the integration event), it is **necessary to also include a version**.
 Each time a change is made to an integration event, a new version is triggered without breaking parts (mostly modules) of the system which listens to the old contracts.

 A common way to emit integration events is via **transforming the domain events of the domain layer into integration events**, via event handlers.